raymondjohnson/md-cv/index.md

 ## Education

 `2009-2018`
-__University of Colorado Boulder__ Curriculum & Instruction Ph.D.
+__University of Colorado Boulder__ Education Ph.D.

-Advisor: David C. Webb; project PIs: Tamara Sumner and William Penuel
+Emphasis in Curriculum and Instruction in Mathematics Education, David C. Webb, Advisor
 Dissertation: _Designing for Consensus and the Standards for Mathematical Practice_ (available through the [CU Scholar repository](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/tm70mv36f))

 `2000-2002`
 __University of Northern Iowa__ Graduate Program Certificate in GIS and Cartography

 `1996-1999`
-__University of Northern Iowa__ BA Mathematics-Teaching
+__University of Northern Iowa__ BA Mathematics

+Emphasis in Secondary Mathematics Teaching, Bonnie Litwiller, Advisor Presidential Scholar (Awarded to top 15 of approximately 3,000 incoming freshmen) Presidential Scholar Senior Thesis: *Math Wars: The Politics of Curriculum*, advised by Edward Rathmell

 ## Presentations